-Language Arts 8
+Language Arts 8 Year

-Students will continue to gain proficiency making connections between reading and writing by engaging in components of readers' and writers' workshops.
+Students will continue to gain proficiency making connections between reading and writing.
 Students will improve their reading comprehension and writing skills as they deepen their understanding in the three major genres of narrative, informational, and argumentative reading and writing.
-Eighth grade students will focus especially on the analyzing authors' craft and purpose as they navigate the connections between the genres of science fiction, informational, and argumentative texts.
 Students will read in a variety of contexts including whole-class texts and independent reading.

-Algebra I
+Algebra I Year